andlzanon/lod-personalized-recommender/README.md

 ### Command-Line Arguments to Run Experiments
 The command line arguments to run experiments are:

-* mode:  Set 'run' to run experiments and 'validate' to run statistical relevance tests;
+* mode:  Set 'run' to run experiments, 'validate' to run statistical relevance tests and ;

 * dataset: Either 'ml' for the small movielens dataset or 'lastfm' for the lastfm dataset;